irdest/irdest/README.md

 ## License

-irdest is free software licensed under the [GNU Affero General Public License version 3](licenses/agpl-3.0.md) or later.
+Irdest is free software licensed under the [GNU Affero General Public License version 3](licenses/agpl-3.0.md) or later.

 **Additional Permissions:** For Submission to the Apple App Store: